scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 //
 // You can also just explicitly specify the value string as "42"
 //
-// LSLLibraryFunctionSignature.ValueString's parsing rules are still in effect.
+// LSLLibraryConstantSignature.ValueString's parsing rules are still in effect.
 //
 [LSLConstant(LSLType.Integer, ValueString = "42")]
 public const int MY_CONSTANT = 42;